Ram Orientation Resident Assistant-Special Projects (RA-SP)

 The Resident Assistant-Special Projects (RA-SP) is a live-in student staff member in the Office of Residence Life, Housing & Dining Services. .
 The RA assists in supporting the Residence Life Mission: “To create safe and inclusive learning communities that support, challenge, and inspire all students to be ethical leaders and citizens in a diverse society”.
 RAs also support Colorado State University’s Principles of Community: Inclusion, Integrity, Respect, Service, and Social Justice.
 Finally, RAs support Residence Life’s Pillars: Connections, Leadership Development, Diversity and Social Justice, Learning, and Professional Development.
 RA-SPs are expected to present information to incoming students, help process summer mail, provide excellent customer service and assist residents with: transition, multicultural competence, learning, and ethical decision making.

-Under the general supervision of the Ram Orientation Assistant Residence Director (ARD), Community Desk Manager, and the Ram Orientation Residence Director (RD), the RA-SP will have responsibility in community development, safety & security within the residence hall, and serving as a resource to the residents.
+Under the general supervision of the Ram Orientation Assistant Residence Director (ARD), Community Desk Manager, and Summer Housing and Special Events Coordinator, the RA-SP will have responsibility in daily HDS presentations, community development, safety & security within the residence hall, and serving as a resource to the residents.
 This position is designed to enrich and support Colorado State University through various activities relating to our Ram Orientation Housing program.
-RAs will provide information and programs, be a resource for students and guests, ensure building safety, and present the positive spirit of Colorado State University.
+RA-SPs will provide information and programs, be a resource for students and guests, ensure building safety, and present the positive spirit of Colorado State University.

 - Establish and maintain an environment that is supportive of successful academic achievement.

-- Help students utilize academic and career resources on campus.
+- Help students learn about/know/utilize academic and career resources on campus.

-- Assist students in connecting with other students around common courses and academic/career interests.
+- Assist students in connecting with other students around academic/career interests.

 Diversity and Inclusion

 - Create a respectful community in which students’ stories are honored and all identities are welcome.